Review this checklist before your club meeting:

 iv.
 What made the projects successful?

 d.
 Have the secretary gather input from the meeting and work with other club members to create a program proposal to be presented at the next meeting.
-Open this project up to volunteers who would like to help chart the club’s course for the next school year.
+Open this project to volunteers who would like to help chart the club’s course for the next school year.

 4. Home project